- Training & Exams

 Clinical Tutor (CT) – the person who looks after a trainee during a section of training when the trainee may not have direct contact with their Educational Supervisor.

 Trainees will be expected to meet with their ESs at the beginning, middle and end of each training period.
 During this time educational objectives will be set and these will be used to assess the trainee’s progress.
 Evidence of achievement of these objectives, together with the results of the WPBAs will inform the content of the structure training report (STR).
 This report, and the ePortfolio, will be reviewed by the ARCP panel before the trainee is allowed to proceed to the next level of training.

 Structured training reports (STR) need to be submitted at least a month before the ARCP panel meet so that any problems are identified.
 Trainees will be requested to attend the ARCP if there are any concerns.
 The Trainee should be fully aware of the content of the STR before it is submitted.

 Evidence of successful progression through the training programme will also involve completion of a number of summative assessments.
-At deanery level, trainees will be expected to pass a test of knowledge appropriate to their level of training.
-This will take the form of a CEM ‘mock exam’ which will be quality controlled by the Education and Exam committee of the CEM.
-The frequency of this type of assessment will depend on individual EM schools and deaneries.
+At LETB/deanery level, trainees will be expected to pass a test of knowledge appropriate to their level of training.
+This will take the form of an RCEM ‘mock exam’ which will be quality controlled by the Education and Exam committee of the RCEM.
+The frequency of this type of assessment will depend on individual EM schools and LETBs/deaneries.

-At a national level trainees would be expected to have obtained the MCEM part A to enter ST3, the MCEM part B and C before (or, for 2007 entrants during) ST4 and the FCEM prior to being awarded a CCT.
+At a national level trainees must have obtained the MCEM prior to entry to ST4 and the FCEM prior to being awarded a CCT or CESR-CP.